 Click here to read more about the implications of the student fee study.

-The proposed budget also includes a special payment to recognize employees for their efforts during the school closure and to provide assistance for the use of personal equipment and supplies while working remotely.
-If approved by the Board on June 8, the FISD C.A.R.E.S. or Coronavirus Assistance and Recognition of Effort Stipend would be paid July 15 to all employees who worked for the District as of March 1 and are still employed May 28.
+The District is also proposing a special payment, funded through the 2019-20 budget, to recognize employees for their efforts during the school closure and to provide assistance for the use of personal equipment and supplies while working remotely.
+If approved by the Board on June 8, the FISD C.A.R.E.S. or Coronavirus Assistance and Recognition of Effort Stipend would be paid July 15 to all employees who worked for the District as of April 1 and are still employed May 28.
 The stipend would be equal to 1.5% of base wages for a total cost of approximately $5.75 million.

 In addition, the financial plan continues to provide funding for a classroom and teaching supplies stipend of $250, paid to teachers, teacher facilitators and librarians on Sept.
 15, as well as a retention incentive in January 2021 for all employees with at least one year of service to the District.
 The retention incentive is equal to 1% of base wages, plus $50 for each year of service to FISD, with a minimum of $250 total.